xubingyue/avocadodb/Documentation/Books/HTTP/BatchRequest/README.md

 HTTP Interface for Batch Requests
 =================================

-Clients normally send individual operations to ArangoDB in individual HTTP requests.
+Clients normally send individual operations to AvocadoDB in individual HTTP requests.
 This is straightforward and simple, but has the disadvantage that the network overhead can be significant if many small requests are issued in a row.

-To mitigate this problem, ArangoDB offers a batch request API that clients can use to send multiple operations in one batch to ArangoDB.
+To mitigate this problem, AvocadoDB offers a batch request API that clients can use to send multiple operations in one batch to AvocadoDB.
 This method is especially useful when the client has to send many HTTP requests with a small body/payload and the individual request results do not depend on each other.

-Clients can use ArangoDB's batch API by issuing a multipart HTTP POST request to the URL */_api/batch* handler.
+Clients can use AvocadoDB's batch API by issuing a multipart HTTP POST request to the URL */_api/batch* handler.
 The handler will accept the request if the Content-type is *multipart/form-data* and a boundary string is specified.
-ArangoDB will then decompose the batch request into its individual parts using this boundary.
+AvocadoDB will then decompose the batch request into its individual parts using this boundary.
 This also means that the boundary string itself must not be contained in any of the parts.
-When ArangoDB has split the multipart request into its individual parts, it will process all parts sequentially as if it were a standalone request.
-When all parts are processed, ArangoDB will generate a multipart HTTP response that contains one part for each part operation result.
-For example, if you send a multipart request with 5 parts, ArangoDB will send back a multipart response with 5 parts as well.
+When AvocadoDB has split the multipart request into its individual parts, it will process all parts sequentially as if it were a standalone request.
+When all parts are processed, AvocadoDB will generate a multipart HTTP response that contains one part for each part operation result.
+For example, if you send a multipart request with 5 parts, AvocadoDB will send back a multipart response with 5 parts as well.

 The server expects each part message to start with exactly the following "header":

-    Content-type: application/x-arango-batchpart
+    Content-type: application/x-avocado-batchpart

 You can optionally specify a *Content-Id* "header" to uniquely identify each part message.
 The server will return the *Content-Id* in